 Trigo, I. F., C. C. DaCamara, P. Viterbo, J.-L. Roujean, F. Olesen, C. Barroso, F. Camacho-de Coca, D. Carrer, S. C. Freitas, J. García-Haro, B. Geiger, F. Gellens-Meulenberghs, N. Ghilain, J. Meliá, L. Pessanha, N. Siljamo, and A. Arboleda, 2011: The Satellite Application Facility on Land Surface Analysis.
 Int.
 J. Remote Sens., 32, 2725-2744, doi: 10.1080/01431161003743199

-The evapotranspiration generated in the framework of the LSA-SAF consortium consist on two outputs: the instantaneous ET product (MET) with a time interval of 30 minutes (in mm/h) and the daily evapotranspiration product (DMET) obtained by integrating instantaneous values over the whole day (in mm/d).
-Both products are generated over the full MSG disc domain, covering Europe, Africa and most of South America at SEVIRI spatial resolution (3 km at sub satellite point) Together with the ET estimates, additional information about the quality of the estimation is provided.
+The evapotranspiration generated in the framework of the LSA SAF consortium consists of two outputs: the instantaneous ET product (MET) with a time interval of 30 minutes (in mm per hour) and the daily evapotranspiration product (DMET) obtained by integrating instantaneous values over the whole day (in mm per day).
+Both products are generated over the full MSG disc domain, covering Europe, Africa and most of South America at SEVIRI spatial resolution (3 km at sub satellite point).
+Together with the ET estimates, additional information about the quality of the estimation is provided.
 In the case of the MET product, the quality flag is calculated based on the quality of input variables, the algorithm performances and pre/post processing manipulations on the estimates.
 For DMET product, two additional images are provided: the first one contains information on the percentage of missing values for every pixel in the considered day and the second one provides information on the number of missing instantaneous images in the same day.

-The methodology adopted for the ET product combines the advantages of satellite remote sensing (high repetition rate, wide area coverage, high spatial resolution) with the ability of Soil Vegetation Atmosphere Transfer (SVAT) models to describe physical and physiological process occurring in vegetation canopy.
-In this approach, radiative data derived from Meteosat Second Generation (MSG) geostationary satellites together with recent land-cover information (from ECOCLIMAP land cover database + LSA-SAF VEGA products) and ancillary meteorological data (from ECMWF forecasts) are used to drive a physical model of energy exchange between the soil-vegetation-atmosphere systems.
+The methodology adopted for the ET product combines the advantages of geostationary satellite remote sensing (high repetition rate, wide area coverage, high spatial resolution) with the ability of a Soil Vegetation Atmosphere Transfer (SVAT) model to describe physical and physiological process occurring in vegetation canopy.
+In this approach, radiation components at the surface derived from Meteosat geostationary satellites together with recent land-cover information (from ECOCLIMAP land cover database) –for v1–, and in addition biophysical products and soil moisture status information (from land data assimilation system and land surface temperature) –for v2– and ancillary meteorological data (from ECMWF forecasts) are used to drive a physical model of energy exchange between the soil-vegetation-atmosphere systems.
 The scope of the method is limited to evaporation from terrestrial surfaces and inland water rather than from ocean surfaces.
-The ET product has been validated on different climatic and environmental conditions, providing evidence that the algorithm is able to produce ET estimates with accuracy equivalent to the accuracy of measurements (validation report -VR-).
+The ET product has been validated on different climatic and environmental conditions, providing evidence that the algorithm is able to produce ET estimates with accuracy equivalent to the accuracy of measurements, ie 20-25% for instantaneous retrieval (see validation report -VR-).
 The approach adopts the tile approach in which each model entity (pixel), is composed of a mix of homogeneous plant functional types (tiles), representing main land-coverage types (bare soil, grassland, crops, forests).
 The surface energy balance is solved for each tile separately, and the resulting pixel ET value is obtained as the weighted contribution of all tiles in the pixel.